pengKiina/KeypartX/README.md

 ## Visualization Examples
 * 1 NLP Target
+""""Thai food was great,delicousr and not expensive, we loved it.
+We visited 3 beach resorts, they are higly recommened...
+We had "Fire-Vodka" !!!  """
 <img src="https://github.com/pengKiina/KeypartX/raw/main/images/nlp_target.png" width="70%" height="40%" align="center" />

 * 2 Community and Gray Perceptual Unit Networks